Aisam-ul-Haq Qureshi

 In singles, he reached his highest ranking of world No. 125 in December 2007, and achieved his best Grand Slam result at the Wimbledon Championships that year, reaching the second round.
 Qureshi is also the most successful Davis Cup player in Pakistan's history, with the team most notably reaching the World Group play-offs in 2005, being defeated by Chile.
 He has played in the competition since 1998 and has won more matches for Pakistan than any other player, additionally being appointed captain of the team in 2022.
 Qureshi and Aqeel Khan have regularly spearheaded Pakistan's Davis Cup campaigns, partnering each other in doubles and also competing in singles matches.
 He recently started a talent-hunting program to find the best tennis players in Pakistan.
 He has also currently serving as the President of the Pakistan Tennis Federation since February 2024.

+Qureshi retired from ATP Tour events in November 2025, but is still a member of Pakistan Davis Cup team.

 Early life

 Aisam-ul-Haq Qureshi was born in a Punjabi family and grew up in Lahore, Pakistan; swimming, playing cricket and football being his favorite pastimes at his alma-mater Crescent Model Higher Secondary School.
 He started playing tennis relatively late, aged 14, when his maternal grandfather and first coach, Khawaja Iftikhar Ahmed, a former 10-time national champion, took him to a tennis club in Model Town, Lahore.

 Khawaja Iftikhar Ahmed was the All-India champion in British India before Pakistan's Independence in 1947.
 His mother, Nosheen Ihtsham, was also a former women's tennis champion.
 At age 16, the ITF sponsored him for two years.
 He won the Pakistan International Junior Championships and went on to win the Casablanca Cup in Mexico and the LTA International Junior Championships in Roehampton, where he beat Olivier Rochus, Andy Ram, and Taylor Dent.
 In the World Super Junior Championships, he beat Andy Roddick.
 By 18, he was a top-20 junior player and decided to turn pro.

 Aisam was educated at the University of Punjab.